The FBI Is On The Case — And Other Takeaways From The House Intel Hearing

 There are multiple investigations into Russia's actions during 2016.
 There's the House committee investigation, which is continuing — a second hearing is scheduled for March 28.

-There's the parallel investigation by the Senate intelligence committee, as well as by the Armed Services and Foreign Relations committees.
+There's the parallel investigation by the Senate Intelligence Committee, as well as by the Armed Services and Foreign Relations committees.
 And, of course, there's the just-confirmed investigation by the FBI.

 Meanwhile, both Comey and Rogers say they expect Russia will continue to attempt to influence elections, both in the U.S. and abroad.